Social commerce surges as 1 in 3 young people now shop on social media every week

 Interestingly, and unlike a lot of other social media, Pinterest is heavily favored by women.
 Female users make up 69.4% of the total user base.

-There are currently 99 million Pinterest users in the US and Canada.
-The Semrush Website Traffic Checker shows that it is the 41st most popular website in the US, up three places from a month ago.
+There are currently over 107 million Pinterest users in the US and Canada.
+The Semrush Website Traffic Checker shows that it is the 31st most popular website in the US.

 Brazil and Mexico are the next-largest markets, while the app is also popular in Europe.

-In the US and Canada, average quarterly revenue per user is $7.31, significantly higher than elsewhere.
+In the US and Canada, average quarterly revenue per user (ARPU) is $6.54, significantly higher than elsewhere.
+ARPU is $1 in Europe, and just $0.14 in the Rest of World region.

 Instagram is not out of the game